nknguyenhc/Terminal-Lostkids/README.md

 ### Defense

 * Two layers of walls in v-shape from one side to another, with pre-defined list of jobs to build.
+* Three upgraded turrets in the front line near the edge on each side, to clear demolishers and scouts directed towards the edges.
 * Refund weak walls and turrets and replace with new walls and turrets.
+* Analyse enemy attack pattern to predict which side will likely be attacked.
+* Predict likelihood of enemy initiating a scout spam towards each side, based on enemy defense structures and mobile points.
-* In the case where the enemy spams scouts in multiple batches towards the side, we use interceptor rather than walls to block their attack.
+* In the case where the enemy will likely spam scouts in multiple batches towards the side, we use interceptor rather than walls to block their attack.
-* In the case where the enemy spams scouts in one batch towards the side, we use walls rather than interceptors to block their attack.
+* In the case where the enemy will likely spam scouts in one batch towards the side, we use walls rather than interceptors to block their attack.

 ### Offense